Custom properties are extra data fields for your models.

 The wonderful people at ATR Soft created CUSTOMTOOLS, a powerful suite of productivity tools.

 CUSTOMTOOLS uses custom properties for many of its automations.
-You can check it out here.
+So go check them out.